pyarmak/entrada-1x-docs/docs/developer/overview.md

   * Student : 20XX

     Students have basic read permissions to most public modules.
-They can also edit and in some cases remove information that they add themselves (i.e. discussion forum comments).
+They can also edit and in some cases remove information that they add themselves (e.g. discussion forum comments).

-    It is important to note that students cannot be granted access any administrative module within Entrada.
-There is a hard coded exit in case  all other security restrictions fail and they access /admin/*.
+    It is important to note that students cannot be granted access to any administrative module within Entrada.
+There is a hard-coded exit in case  all other security restrictions fail and they access /admin/*.

 ### Faculty

-  * Faculty : Faculty - Basic read only access as faculty members.
+  * Faculty : Faculty - Basic read-only access as faculty members.
-  * Faculty : Lecturer - Teaching faculty can edit the content of any learning event that they are schedule to teach.
+  * Faculty : Lecturer - Teaching faculty can edit the content of any learning event that they are scheduled to teach.
   * Faculty : Director - Course Directors can edit the content of any course pages / website or learning event that they are designated as a "Course Director" for on the Admin > Manage Courses page.

 ### Staff

-  * Staff : Staff - Basic read only access as a staff member.
+  * Staff : Staff - Staff members have basic read-only access.
-  * Staff : PCoordinator - Can add, edit, or delete learning events and manage any content within any of the courses they are designated as a "Program Coordinator" for on the Admin > Manage Courses page.
+  * Staff : PCoordinator - Program Coordinators can add, edit, or delete learning events and manage any content within any of the courses they are designated as a "Program Coordinator" for on the Admin > Manage Courses page.
-  * Staff : Admin - Administrative users that can pretty much do anything in the system within their designated organisation.
+  * Staff : Admin - Organizational administrators can pretty much do anything in the system within their designated organisation.

 ### System Administrators

-  * Medtech : Admin - Super administrative users that can pretty much do anything in the system regardless of any organizational restrictions.
+  * Medtech : Admin - System administrators can pretty much do anything in the system regardless of any organizational restrictions.